maxstreitberger/search-engine/docs/executable.md

 <a id="top"></a>
 # Executable

-There are two executables available: **onTheFlyWeb** and **onTheFlyDocument**.
+There are two executables available: **onTheFlyWeb** and **OnTheFlyDocumentSearch**.
 Both are used in the same way; the only difference is where the search engine searches.
 The `Web` ending indicates that the search engine searches through a web page, whereas the `Document` ending shows that the search engine searches through a particular folder.

 ## Installation